USS Mitscher (DDG-57): Service history

 On 16 February 2007, Mitscher was awarded the 2006 Battle "E" award.

 Beginning 23 July 2011, during its 2011 deployment, the strike group's anti-piracy capabilities was augmented by the addition of a U.S. Coast Guard 12-person Advanced Interdiction Team (AIT) embarked aboard Mitscher.
 These deployable Coast Guard boarding teams consisted of highly trained maritime law enforcement specialists capable of Level III non-compliant boardings.
 As the only organization in the U.S. government with the combined authority of a law enforcement agency, an intelligence agency, and a military service, they brought additional capabilities and expertise to Mitscher's embarked visit, board, search and seizure (VBSS) team.
 Mitscher's VBSS team and the AIT trained together between operations to enhance their joint boarding tactics, boat operation skills, and internal movements.

 On 13 August 2011, as part of Combined Task Force 150 operating in the Gulf of Aden, Mitscher provided assistance to the Sri Lankan-flagged cargo vessel Al Habib which was experiencing engineering problems and running low on water.
 Mitscher's VBSS-AIT boarding party transported supplies to Al Habib via rigid-hulled inflatable boat, including two 3-gallon (11.36 liters) containers of water and four cases of bottled water.

-On 24 February 2012 Commander Monika W. Stoker became the first African-American female to become the Commanding Officer of a United States warship.
-Commander Stoker relieved Commander Brian K. Sorrenson after serving as his Executive Officer for 20 months prior.
+On 24 February 2012 Commander Monika W. Stoker became the first African-American female to become the commanding officer of a U.S. destroyer.
+Commander Stoker relieved Commander Brian K. Sorrenson after serving as his executive officer for 20 months prior.

 On 2 June 2015, Mitscher welcomed the Hermione in US waters on behalf of the US Navy.

 On 16 April 2022, Mitscher arrived at Norfolk following a surge deployment.

+On 9 August 2023, The Navy announced plans to extend the ship's service life beyond the initial 35 years, intending to keep Mitscher in service until at least 2034.